fedimint/fedimint.org-old/content/_index.md

 * [A talk about MiniMint] at Adopting Bitcoin 2021
 * [Citadel Dispatch e45]
 * [SLP331] Eric Sirion – MiniMint, Federated Mints for Bitcoin scaling and privacy
+* [Bitcoin Explained with Ruben Somsen] about federated e-cash

 Please feel free to open PRs for corrections and additions.